proffapt/myREADME/README.md

 ### Installation

-_Now since we are done with the setting up of environment suitable for the project to compile/run, let's install and configure the project on your system locally now._
+_Now that the environment has been set up and configured to properly compile and run the project, the next step is to install and configure the project locally on your system._
 <!-- UPDATE -->
-1. Clone the repo
+1. Clone the repository
    ```sh
    git clone https://github.com/proffapt/PROJECT_NAME.git
    ```